TickTeam/guide-tt/android_app/5_how_to_upgrade_torenew_pro_account.md

-###How to upgrade to/renew Pro account?
+### How to upgrade to/renew a Premium account?

-1.Open TickTick on your android device, and slide the screen to the right.
+1. Open TickTick on your Android device, then either swipe to the right or tap the hamburger button in the upper-left corner.

-2.Tap your avatar in the upper left hand corner to enter account details.
+2. Tap your avatar in the upper-left corner to enter account details.

-3.Tap “Upgrade to Pro” and then select $1.99 Per Month or $19.99 Per Year to complete the subscription via Paypal.
+3. Tap “Upgrade to Premium”, then select the monthly fee \($2.79\) or the annual fee \($27.99\) to complete your Premium subscription via Paypal.